 I suffer from PTSD.
-I was forced to take medical retirement, which meant I lost my career and my job.
-As a retired Police Detective, I still want to help others so I now deliver my PTSD Keynote speeches, to help explain what people go through.
+I was forced to take medical retirement, which meant I lost my career, my job and my self worth.
+As a retired Police Detective, I still want to help others.
+I now deliver my PTSD Keynote speeches, to help explain what people go through.

-Since 2014, I had found that mental health and especially Traumatic based illnesses are not openly discussed, probably because it is a very sensitive subject.
-There are few keynote speakers covering this subject.
+Since 2014, I had found that mental health and especially Traumatic based illnesses are not openly discussed.
+Probably because it is still a very sensitive subject.
+There are very few Keynote speakers who cover this subject.

 In 2015 I wrote my first book, called the Caveman Principles.
 It is a light hearted book, looking at what causes daily stress.
-The support and feedback I recieved from this book prompted me to start speaking about the more delicate parts on the subject of stress.
-My talks changed over time as it was clear that people really needed was a Trauma based illness.
+The support and feedback that I recieved prompted me to start speaking about the more delicate parts on the subject of stress.
+My talks changed over time as it was clear that people really needed was a Trauma based illness talk.

-As a sufferer, I have a very different perspective to those that take a more professional, clear cut look at the subject.
+Diagnosed as a PTSD sufferer, I have a very unique perspective.
+Very differnet views from those that take a more professional, clear cut look at the subject.
 Over the last year I have been hard at work, developing and practicing my new Keynote speech.
-Now it has all the impact that I want it to have.

 Most people ask what my talk is about, the short answer;

 Explaining the impact of traumas on the psyche, using an interactive and engaging display that relates to everyday living.
 As well as helping people understand how trauma is created, I deliver my ‘SLAP‘ technique.
 A fun, memorable with great take-aways for the entire audience.
-SLAP allows people to take away helpful and simple advice, so that they can support others.
+SLAP allows people to take away helpful and simple advice, so that they can understand and support others.

-What I have discovered, i deliver in my talks and that is, everyone needs a good S.L.A.P.
+What I have discovered is that everyone needs a good S.L.A.P.